-We’ve all been there – cruising along at 65 mph only to see a sea of brake lights up ahead in the distance.
+Everyone has been there – cruising along at 65 mph only to see a sea of brake lights up ahead in the distance.
 Traffic congestion is frustrating to drivers, affecting mobility between cities and counties of the Bay Area.
-Yet at the same time, congestion is usually a byproduct of favorable economic conditions, and many of the nation’s most vibrant metropolitan areas also struggle with congestion.
+At the same time, congestion is usually a byproduct of favorable economic conditions, and many of the nation’s most vibrant metropolitan areas struggle with congestion.

 While congestion only generates a few minutes of delay for the average commuter, commuters in a handful of high-demand corridors experience far worse conditions.
-The top 10 most congested segments constitute nearly half of all regional freeway congestion, with just three segments along the Bay Bridge corridor constituting 21 percent all Bay Area traffic congestion.
-In fact, for the first time on record, AM and PM peak periods have merged into a continuously congested 15-hour period on westbound Interstate 80 from Hercules to San Francisco.
-This segment was only narrowly eclipsed by the evening commute out of San Francisco on northbound U.S. Route 101 and eastbound Interstate 80 for the dubious distinction as the region’s most congested location.
+The top ten most congested segments constitute nearly half of all regional freeway congestion, with just two top segments along the Bay Bridge corridor constituting 16 percent all Bay Area traffic congestion.
+Notably, all ten of these congestion hotspots are affecting the evening commute for the first time on record.
+While many of these corridors are no surprise to Bay Area drivers, State Route 4 has re-emerged as one of the most congested routes in the region, despite efforts to add capacity in recent years.